When people hear the phrase small business, they might picture an underdog.

 If you have an eye for recognizing the wants and needs of an audience and the know-how for showing them how a certain business can provide them, marketing might be the right small business venture for you.
 Thanks to technology, a marketing career can be done from just about anywhere with no extra cost.

 Along the lines of marketing is copywriting.
 Just like businesses need marketing materials like brochures and billboards, they also need written materials.

 Solid copywriting is especially necessary as online tools like content marketing and a company website continue to grow in importance.
+Take for example Keyword Tool and Content Optimizer.
+The tool shows instantly lots of keyword ideas & topics insights that you won't find elsewhere, plus a chance to optimize your piece of content and improve its rankings.
 If you have a marketing background but enjoy the writing aspect the most, offering copywriting services can be as simple as creating a portfolio and looking for a business in need.

 18. Legal services

 There are certain things an amateur can do, but dealing with the law is not one of them.
 This makes legal services one of the most profitable small businesses.

 Whether you get into some trouble with the law or you are trying to score some worker’s compensation, using a professional legal service is your best bet.